Targeting a new demographic is fraught with potential pitfalls—but it’s easier with data in the driver’s seat

 Starting with the data

 Only after collecting necessary information is it possible to make quality business decisions.
 Nothing is possible in marketing without data.

 Collecting data about demographics you know to be outside your current customer base can be complex—unlike optimising your current marketing practices, you don’t have an existing repository of such information.
 In their case, Volunteering WA elected to use a market research company to find out more about the part of the WA population they wanted to address.

-In other situations, it may benefit an organisation to consider whether powerful tools like data enrichment can unlock the latent potential of an existing database, or if access to new qualified leads can assist with discovering more about a novel sector.
+In other situations, it may benefit an organisation to consider whether powerful tools like data enrichment can unlock the latent potential of an existing database.

 Customer profiling and personas

 Volunteering WA developed a persona out of their research.
 This was a Generation Z volunteer avatar, defined by the data they accrued: someone who cares a lot about causes but wants to get something back out of their volunteering efforts, someone who finds traditional narratives around volunteering uncool and alienating, someone who uses Spotify and TikTok, and who is familiar with their local youth organisations.

 Crafting personas gives you a tool to laser-focus your attention and resources on the motives, desires, habits and preferred channels specific to your target demographic.
 In this case, putting the data gathered to work empowered this organisation to evolve a strong understanding of their new generation of volunteers.

 Understanding the audience isn’t enough on its own.
 You also have to ensure that your messaging reaches your target segment—and, because what’s relevant to this group of people will not be relevant to another group of people, it’s important to guarantee that you don’t alienate your existing supporters while attracting new ones.